 Is it Safe to Walk with Polar Bears?

 Under normal circumstances I would say No, it is not safe, you crazy dumb dumb!
 But let me explain what happens here at Nanuk and at Seal River Lodge (another of Churchill Wild’s lodges).
 They are the only lodge-based, walking-with-polar-bear tours in the world, and have been doing this for years.
 This is nothing new.
 They have the best bear guides with years of experience under their belts.
 They are knowledgeable and passionate about the polar bears.
 If they don’t feel sure that it is going to be a safe encounter for the bears and the guests, there won’t be an encounter.
-During our stay we saw a big male who, after assessing the bear’s behavior, it was decided it would be best not to approach.
+During our polar bear tour we saw a big male who, after assessing the bear’s behavior, it was decided it would be best not to approach.
 Also, these kind of encounters can only work well in isolated locations far from human populations.
 Near the town of Churchill for example, it would be a much more dangerous exercise for both the bears and humans.
 Polar bears who come ashore near Churchill are better off learning to avoid humans.

 You can read about our first encounter walking with polar bears in our post here.